-For small groups, the solution is quite simple and can be counted fairly quickly, but what about for 20 people? or 50? or 1000?
+For small groups, the solution is quite simple and can be counted fairly quickly, but what about 20 people?
+Or 50?
+Or 1000?
 In this article, we will look at how to work out the answers to these questions methodically and create a formula that can be used for any number of people.

 Let's start by looking at solutions for small groups of people.

-For a group of 2 people, the answer is obvious: only 1 handshake is needed.
+The answer is obvious for a group of 2 people: only 1 handshake is needed.

 For a group of 3 people, person 1 will shake the hands of person 2 and person 3.
-This just leaves person 2 and person 3 to shake hands with each, other for a total of 3 handshakes.
+This leaves person 2 and 3 to shake hands with each other for a total of 3 handshakes.

 For groups larger than 3, we will require a methodical way of counting to ensure we don't miss out or repeat any handshakes, but the math is still fairly simple.

 Groups of Four People

 Suppose we have four people in a room, whom we shall call A, B, C and D. We can split this into separate steps to make counting easier.